 Whilst the threat of increased fines for non-compliance will be driving many of them, responsible organisations will be embracing the regulations as an opportunity to better protect employee and customer data and reduce the risk of cybercrime and fraud.

-In response to the impending regulatory requirements, developed a GDPR solution to help organisations of all sizes, from micro to large enterprise, get a head start with their GDPR preparations and meet the looming compliance deadline.firm Alliantist has
+In response to the impending regulatory requirements,firm Alliantist has developed a GDPR solution to help organisations of all sizes, from micro to large enterprise, get a head start with their GDPR preparations and meet the looming compliance deadline.

 The new solution complements the existing information security frameworks, tools, and policies that already exist within the ISMS.online secure cloud platform.
 It also makes ongoing management of GDPR compliance very simple, whether you want to develop an approach that brings alive the ICO data protection toolkit, or align much more closely with specific regulatory requirements for data controllers and processors.